Leadership is about asking great questions more than giving great answers.

 There is a perception that the number of questions you ask should decrease as your leadership influence increases.
 In recent years, I have discovered that the number of questions I ask doesn’t decrease, but increases.
 The more I learn, the more experience I gain, and the more people I lead…the more questions I ask.

 Below are five reasons why asking questions is better than giving answers.

 Questions foster greater transformation

 Asking questions helps people discover the truth for themselves.
 It moves people to think critically.
 This transition from passive learning (listening) to active learning (thinking and discussing) allows for ideas to stick.
 Great leaders act as self-discovery guides and use questions to help people trip over insights.

 The same principle applies to leadership.
 Give a man an answer and he will know what to do for today.
 Ask a man questions and he will know what to do for a lifetime.
 Asking questions prevents people from relying on you to solve problems.
 More importantly, you equip them with questions they can return to in the future that allows them to act independently.
-When helping their team problem solve, a great leader focuses less on making a decision, but instead on helping others make good decisions.
+Great leaders focus less on making decisions for their team, but instead helping their team make good decisions.